hhru/api/docs_eng/resumes.md

 the resume visibility settings.
 The "access.type" key is responsible for this.
 Visibility type is a [resume_access_type](dictionaries.md) directory entry.

+<a name="access_type_restrictions"></a>
+‼️ Since September 1, 2021, the type of resume visibility with the id `everyone` (visible to entire internet) has become unavailable for saving due to legal restrictions.

  Code | Description
  --- | --------
  no_one | A resume of this type is not visible to anyone.
 However, it can be used to apply for a vacancy and the resume type will change to `whitelist`. whitelist | The resume is visible only to the specified companies.
 If you respond to a job of a company that is not listed, that company will be automatically included in the list.
 Please see [resume visibility lists](#visibility_lists). blacklist | РThe resume can be searched and viewed by all companies, except for ones specified.
 If you respond to a job of a company that is blacklisted, that company will be automatically excluded from the black list.
-Please see [resume visibility lists](#visibility_lists). clients | The resume is visible to all companies registered on hh.ru. everyone | The resume is visible to all users (everywhere on the Internet). direct |The resume is visible only with a direct link (link specified in the `alternate_url` key).
+Please see [resume visibility lists](#visibility_lists). clients | The resume is visible to all companies registered on hh.ru. everyone | The resume is visible to all users (everywhere on the Internet).
+This type [is not available for saving](#access_type_restrictions). direct |The resume is visible only with a direct link (link specified in the `alternate_url` key).